msopiha-globallogic/DaemonApp/README.md

 3.  ./config --prefix=/usr/local/ssl --openssldir=/usr/local/ssl -Wl,--enable-new-dtags,-rpath,$(LIBRPATH)
     make -jx

-2. Configure your path to openssl directory in makefile (the openssl that was built in step 1)
+4. Configure your path to openssl directory in makefile (the openssl that was built in step 1) By default openssl is alongside DaemonApp and TokenApp project
-3. Use 'make' command to build.
+5. Use 'make' command to build.